RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 Note that the default chunk size is 50 ([DefaultTranslationUnitChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_DefaultTranslationUnitChunkSize)), the maximum chunk size is 200 ([MaxTranslationUnitChunkSize](../../api/translationmemory/Sdl.Core.TM.ImportExport.Importer.yml#Sdl_Core_TM_ImportExport_Importer_MaxTranslationUnitChunkSize)).

-Before executing the export we fire an event after each batch (as specified by the chunk size) has been performed:
+Before executing the export, we fire an event after each batch (as specified by the chunk size) has been performed:

 # [C#](#tab/tabid-4)
 ```cs